systemsfixer/AssetCentricCommerce/README.md

 Once installation is complete:

 1. **Explore the Data Model** - Review the objects and relationships in Setup
-2. **Customize for Your Use Case** - Modify fields and relationships as needed
+2. **Try the Asset Product Explorer** - Add the LWC component to Account record pages (see [Asset Product Explorer Implementation](ASSET_PRODUCT_EXPLORER_IMPLEMENTATION.md))
-3. **Build User Interfaces** - Create Lightning components or Experience Cloud pages
+3. **Customize for Your Use Case** - Modify fields and relationships as needed
-4. **Integrate with Commerce** - Connect to B2B Commerce or other commerce platforms
+4. **Integrate with Commerce** - Configure B2B Commerce webstore settings for full pricing functionality
 5. **Add Business Logic** - Implement custom validation rules and automation

 ### Development Workflow